ukncsc/lme/README.md

   **"Helping to make the UK the safest place to live and work online."**

-..more can be found on www.ncsc.gov.uk.
+...more can be found on www.ncsc.gov.uk.

 We recognise the importance of gathering the right logs for security monitoring and post incident purposes, but we also recognise the pressures that face organisations.
 Budgets, deadlines and expertise.
 By producing LME we are attempting to reduce the barrier to entry for small organisations who don’t know where to start.
 LME may not be a fully-featured professional offering, but a step in the right direction that will make a difference in a cyber incident scenario.